Frequently Asked Questions

 If you have a question about us, our classes or how to start training, you’ve come to the right place.
 We’ve answered some of our most-asked questions here.
 If there’s anything that you’d still like to know after reading this page, feel free to get in touch with us here.

 That’s easy: head to our contact us page and fill in the form.
-Alternatively, you can message us on Instagram at @leedsqueerwrestling or @leedsqueerselfdefence depending on which classes you’d like to join.
+Alternatively, you can message us on Instagram at @bent_collective or email us at bentcollectiveuk@gmail.com.

 Our exact location is private, as we want to keep our space as safe as possible and can’t do that if anyone can just show up!
 However, we will provide our location to you when you sign up for a class.
 We are roughly based in Leeds city centre, around 5-10 minutes walk from both the bus and train stations.
 There is parking available nearby and bikes can be safely stored inside the venue.

 You don’t need any special equipment to train with us.
-All you need is some clothes you are able to exercise safely in.
-That means please don’t wear anything with zips, buckles etc that could catch on someone’s skin, and make sure you can move around freely.
+All you need is some clothes that are safe for exercise.
+That means please don’t wear anything with zips, buckles etc that could catch on someone’s skin (similarly, if you can remove jewellery beforehand then please do), and make sure you can move around freely.
 A t-shirt and shorts are absolutely fine.

 Absolutely!
 All of our classes are completely beginner-friendly.
 We might build off things we’ve learned in previous sessions, but we always make sure to bring everyone up to speed first.
 It never hurts to go over the basics!

-Yes.
-We don’t care how you identify as queer, but you must be queer to train with us.
-Beyond that, our classes are 100% inclusive and we want everyone to feel completely welcome.
-This means we have a zero-tolerance policy for any kind of prejudice though, so please don’t come if you’re going to spout some racist, sexist, ableist, terf or swerf nonsense.
+Our classes are 100% inclusive and we want everyone to feel completely welcome.
+This means we have a zero-tolerance policy for any kind of prejudice, so please don’t come if you’re going to spout some racist, sexist, ableist, terf or swerf nonsense.

 Yes, absolutely!
 Our venue is wheelchair accessible with accessible toilets, and we welcome all body types.
 We are always happy to chat about access needs and will do our absolute best to ensure you can train with us.
 We can also adapt the classes and exercises to match whatever you’re able to do.
 We want everyone to be able to get the most out of our sessions, whatever their body type or ability level.